nimblefox/ACM-Research-Coding-Challenge-S22/README.md

   4. Looking at Metrics of the LR model
   5. Reasoning to move on to a new model
   6. Fitting the data to a Decision Tree model and performing Cross Validation
-  7. Looking at Metrics of the DT model
+  7. Looking at Metrics of the DT model and why I decided to stop
   8. Checking the feature importance from DT model

-I had a great time working on this challange and have learnt new techniques and concepts I did a lot of experimentation which has not been shown in the final notebook
+I had a great time working on this challange and have learnt new techniques and concepts.
+While, I did a lot of experimentation it has been ommited for brevity

 Below is the list of References that I have used